microsoft/react-native-windows-samples/docs/getting-started.md

   ```
 - Install [Chrome](https://www.google.com/chrome/) (_optional_, but needed for JS debugging)
 - Install [Yarn](https://yarnpkg.com/en/docs/install) (_optional_ if consuming react-native-windows, but required to work in the react-native-windows repo)

-## Installing React Native for Windows (vnext)

-There are two ways to install and work with React Native for Windows (vnext):

-1. [Consuming react-native-windows](consuming-rnw.md) : Using react-native-windows in your package
-1. [Building react-native-windows repo](building-rnw.md) : Manually by cloning the repo and get things running.

 ## E2E Test